jaymcole/goxel-curly/RENDERING_AND_TILE_SYSTEM_NOTES.md

 **Q: Why are cube faces adjacent to custom models rendered?**
 A: Custom models don't fill entire voxel space - without rendering adjacent faces, you'd see through the world

+**Q: How do mouse clicks detect custom model voxels?**
+A: Low-opacity cubes (alpha=5) render at custom model positions - nearly invisible but pickable by mouse system

+**Q: What's the rendering order for custom models vs cubes?**
+A: Cubes render first, then custom models with polygon offset (`src/render.c:746-754`).
+Offset prevents depth conflicts.

+**Q: Why were custom models only visible when camera was inside?**
+A: Two issues: (1) Picking cubes wrote depth buffer - fixed with glPolygonOffset().
+(2) Face culling removed back faces - fixed by setting model->cull = false.

+**Q: Should I enable face culling for custom models?**
+A: No. OBJ files may have inconsistent face winding.
+Disable culling (model->cull = false) to ensure visibility from all angles.

 ---